rolspace/blazor-football-scoreboard/README.md

 MYSQL_PASSWORD={MYSQL USER PASSWORD}
 ```

+> [!IMPORTANT]
+> The test database is configured to run on a different port (3307) than the default port used by MySQL databases (3306).

+### Start the test database

+Once the .env file has been set up, it is time to start the test database.

+This can be done in two ways:

-If you have the Docker extension for VSCode, the containers in the Compose file can be started by right-clicking the [docker-compose.testdb.yml](/docker-compose.testdb.yml) file and selecting `Compose Up`.
+1. If you have the Docker extension for VSCode, right-click the [docker-compose.testdb.yml](/docker-compose.testdb.yml) file and select `Compose Up`.

-If the extension is not installed, the command, `docker-compose -f docker-compose.testdb.yml up -d` can be executed from a terminal set to the root of the integration tests project.
+2. Run the command, `docker-compose -f docker-compose.testdb.yml up -d` from a terminal set at the root of the repository.

-It is important to note that the test database runs on a different port (3307) than the default used by MySQL databases (3306).

-[Adminer](https://www.adminer.org/) is included in the Docker Compose file and it can be opened in the browser at http://localhost:8081.
+The Compose file will start containers for the test MySQL database and Adminer.

+If the test database is started for the first time, there is an automated seeding process that uses the [footballscoreboard_testdb.sql](/scripts/localdb/footballscoreboard_testdb.sql) file to generate the tables and data.

+Due to the size of the database, the test database container startup will take a bit longer.
+The database will be persisted locally in the /data/testdb folder for subsequent runs.

+Adminer will be available at the following URL: http://localhost:8081.

 ### Running the tests

-1. Set the current working directory in your terminal of choice to the [root of the repository](/).
+1. Set the current working directory in your terminal of choice to the root of the repository.

 2. Run the tests with the `dotnet test` command.